 12.01: Scope and Purpose

 651 CMR 12.00 sets forth the requirements for Certification, renewal of Certification and suitability for Applicants and Sponsors of Assisted Living Residences.
 The purpose of 651 CMR 12.00 is to: promote the availability of services for older adults or persons with disabilities in a residential environment; to promote dignity, individuality, and privacy to support and preserve decision-making ability of such persons and to promote their health, safety, and welfare; to promote the ability of Assisted Living Residents to age in place; and to promote continued improvement of Assisted Living Residences.
-The Executive Office of Aging & Independence (EOAI) may clarify and supplement the substantive provisions of 651 CMR 12.00 by written guidance, instructions, bulletins, or other written issuance.
+The Executive Office of Aging & Independence (EOAI) may clarify the substantive provisions of 651 CMR 12.00 by written guidance, instructions, bulletins, or other written issuance.

 Although the provisions of M.G.L. c.
 19D and 651 CMR 12.00 do not apply to the following entities and premises for the original facilities and services for which said entities and premises were originally licensed or organized to provide, if any such entity seeks to have all or part of its premises advertised, operated or maintained as an Assisted Living Residence, it must apply to become Certified in accordance with 651 CMR 12.03: